President of Turkey: Head of party

-In the past, Turkish presidents were required to sever all relations, if any, with their political party.
+From 1961 until 2017, Turkish presidents were required to sever all relations, if any, with their political party.
 This convention existed to ensure the president's impartiality in presiding over the Turkish constitutional system.
 However, the presidency's reorientation in 2017 into a chief executive office abolished this convention, given a president's assumption of office as winners of a partisan electoral contest.